 What is a Life Cycle Assessment?

-Life cycle assessment (also known as LCA) is a tool that measures a product's or service's environmental impact during its entire life cycle.
+• Life cycle assessment (also known as LCA) is a method of measuring the environmental impact of a product or service during its entire life cycle.

-LCA measures a wide range of environmental impacts such as:
+Life cycle assessments measure a wide range of environmental impacts:

 • Greenhouse gas emissions (including but not limited to embodied carbon)